engity-com/bifroest/docs/reference/auditlog/remote-targets/sftp.md

 Bifröst uploads each segment under a deterministic hidden temporary name, verifies it, and exposes it atomically through a hard link.
 Temporary files use mode `0600` and producer directories mode `0700`; existing final files are accepted only when permissions, size, and SHA-256 checksum match.

 Retries can resume a verified temporary file and remove it after publication.
-Conflicting content is never overwritten.
+If an interrupted process leaves an invalid deterministic temporary file, Bifröst removes only that known file and retries the upload later.
+Conflicting final content is never overwritten.
 The server must support `hardlink@openssh.com` version `1` plus permission changes through `SETSTAT` and `FSETSTAT`; rename is intentionally not used.

 ## Permissions